3 Common Slip and Fall Injury Hazards

 If you’ve suffered an injury because of a surface defect on commercial property, try to take pictures of the defect and the surrounding area, and get contact information from witnesses.
 If you were not able to do this, your attorney can send an investigator to the scene.

 Falling on faulty steps, or because of a broken handrail, can be even more dangerous than a slip and fall on a flat surface, because – depending on the height of the stairs – you could end up suffering many impacts, and sustaining multiple injuries.

 Photographs of the scene are essential.
 If you can’t get these yourself, have a friend or family member get them, or have your attorney send an investigator.
 An investigator will probably be necessary anyway: New York State laws focus on the actual defect, and you’ll need to have this documented carefully, including pictures and, if many cases, measurements.

 Friedman & Ranzenhofer – Your Rochester Personal Injury Attorneys

 When you’ve been injured in a fall, you need to act quickly.
 Your priority should be to get the medical treatment after that, but if the fall was because of a property owner’s negligence, you also need to act quickly to ensure that you’ll be able to make a solid case to recover damages.
 Without that, the costs of your injury could grow beyond your control.
 An experienced personal injury attorney in Rochester can take care of much of what needs to be done while you rest and recover.

 At Friedman & Ranzenhofer, we’ve put over 70 years combined experience to work for our Western New York clients.
-We offer free consultations at our seven area offices, and even make house calls.
+We offer legal consultations at our seven area offices, and even make house calls.

 Contact us today to get the conversation started.
 In the meantime, you can explore more legal resources in our blog and video vault.
 You might want to start with our eBook Guide to Personal Injury in New York State.